Skip to content

 Company data folder not in data path

-If your company data folder isn’t located in the data path, especially on a removable USB drive, an I/O error can result.
+1. If your company data folder isn’t in the data path, especially on a removable USB drive, an I/O error can result.

-1. Browse to the location of the folder which contains the file listed and copy this entire data folder.
-For example, if the error message listed the file as F:\Peachw\acmecorp\EventLog.DAT, you would browse to F:\Peachw and copy the acmecorp folder.
+2. Browse to the location of the folder that contains the file listed, and copy this entire data folder.
+For example, if the error message listed the file as F:\Peachw\acmecorp\EventLog.DAT, browse to F:\Peachw and copy the acmecorp folder.

 • You can test your Internet speed at speedtest.net.
-If your Internet speed doesn't meet either of the above benchmarks, you may need to contact your Internet Service Provider to see if your Internet speed can be increased
+If your Internet speed doesn't meet either of the above benchmarks, contact your Internet Service Provider to see if your Internet speed can be increased

 • If you’re using a WiFi connection, it’s recommended to use a wired Ethernet connection, as this is more stable